microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/CodeQuality.md

 This part defines pipelines for `.hpp` files and `.cpp` files allowing the developer to add such requirements such as having copyright in the op of the source file and ensure that formatting follows that given by `.clang-format`.

-Each of these CI stages can executed individually using `./manage` or you can run the entire CI process by invoking `./manage runci`.
+Each of these CI stages can be executed individually using `./manage` or you can run the entire CI process by invoking `./manage runci`.
 An example of what this may look like is here:

 ```zsh
 ./manage runci